-- If you are using Phrozen Water-Washable resin , you can use water to clean your models.
+- If using Phrozen Water-Washable resin, you can use water to clean your models.

 - You can also use detergent such as Phrozen Wash: Resin Cleaner to wash your prints.
-Any uncured resin present on your build plate or 3D models will be dissolved immediately.
+Any uncured resin present on your building plate or 3D models will be dissolved immediately.